pvanhouten/rgpublish-msbuild/README.md

 1. Add RgPublish.exe to source control where it can be accessed when the build server pulls down the workspace.
 I added it to `$/[Team Project]/[Application]/[Branch]/Src/Deploy/RgPublish.exe`.

 ###In your web application project:
-1. Download the DeploymentManager.targets file and add the file to the root of your web application.
+1. Download the DeploymentManager.targets file and add the file to the root of your web project.
 2. Open your web application project file, either:
   - Right click the project, click unload project, then right click the unloaded project and edit the project
   - Open the csproj file using another editor